MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-view.md

 > - Edit filters doesn't retrieve table row attachments.
 To view attachment data, create a flow.
 More information: [Create a cloud flow to view Dataverse long term retained data](/power-automate/dataverse/data-retention-flow)

 1. Sign into [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), play an app that includes a table that has retained data.
 1. Open the view you want.
-From the view select **Edit filters**.
+From the view, select **Edit filters**.
 1. Select **Change to retained data**.
    :::image type="content" source="media/data-retention-advanced-find.png" alt-text="Select change to retained data on the edit filter pane.":::
 1. Select the tables and search filters you want, and then select **Apply**.
 The retained data is displayed in the read-only grid.
    :::image type="content" source="media/data-retention-advanced-find-results.png" alt-text="Advanced find query results displaying retained case records":::
 If you need to retrieve long term data from multiple related tables, such as the account table, which has an associated retained case table, first use advanced find retrieve the retained case row.
-Then use the **Casenumber** column and use advanced find to retrieve the account row that contains the case number.
+Then use the `Casenumber` column and use advanced find to retrieve the account row that contains the case number.

 More information: [Advanced find in model-driven apps](../../user/advanced-find.md)